 All of our A roads are close to capacity and none of our roads are wide enough to allow anyone to safely overtake a cyclist without crossing the white line and getting in the way of on-coming traffic.

 There may be enhancements to Featherbed Lane and Rowstock Roundabout and both the Airfield and Crab Hill may include some Bypass Roads but no widening of existing roads out of town for bus stops or cyclists.

 Wantage Road Station was closed in 1964 and there have been various ideas about re-opening the station since then.
 This is now back on a long term agenda.

 New schools are planned for Grove Airfield and Crab Hill but these will not be built before 2021 at the earliest.
 Existing schools in Wantage and Grove have very few (if any) places available now and new homes are being built all the time.

 The two GP practices in the Health Centre in Mably Way, Newbury Street and Church Street, are both essentially full.
-Our local Community hospital is only providing midwife led maternity services, Minor Injuries closed temparily in 2002, In-patient facilities have been temporarily closed since July 2016.
+Our local Community Hospital is only providing midwife led maternity services, Minor Injuries closed temparily in 2002, In-patient facilities closed temporarily in July 2016, and Physiotherapy services have been removed.

 Wantage Leisure centre is old and tired.
 A new leisure centre is planned on Mably Way but it will only have about half of the facilities required by a community of our planned size and is currently on hold.